 Halifax NS B3K 2Y5

-Our family always made the entire process easy by printing out our registration for the following year and placing it in the envelope with our June report.
+Our family always made the entire process easy by printing out our registration form for the following year and placing it in the envelope with our June report.
 Then we only had to think about the government homeschool requirements once a year!
 And don’t forget that you can print your report off at your local library absolutely free.
+(Please note that as of publishing, the 2026-27 DEECD registration form has not yet been posted online – however, you could simply cross out 2025-26 on the current form and replace it with 2026-27 and send it in if you wish).

-If you have any trouble with the reporting process this year during homeschool report time in Nova Scotia, you can contact me by clicking the chat in the bottom right hand corner or clicking here or contact the Homeschool Legal Defence Association.
+If you have any trouble with the reporting process this year during homeschool report time in Nova Scotia, you can contact me by clicking here or clicking the chat in the bottom right hand corner or contact the Homeschool Legal Defence Association.

 FAQs About Homeschool Reporting in Nova Scotia